ikim1991/gratuity-analysis/README.md

 ![Average Net](./img/average_net.png)

-Based on the Average Sales and Average Net Earnings from Tips, we can draw the following data of the average Yield, or tip percentage on a given day:
+Based on the Average Sales and Average Net Earnings from Tips, we can draw the following data of the average Yield, or the net tip percentage on a given day:

 ![Average Yield](./img/average_yield.png)

 We can see from the figure above that the average Yield is around 9% to 10%, meaning that the average tip percentage normalize around 15%.
 From the figure above we can also draw new conclusions:

-  - Sunday Night has low yield, high sales volume and low tip percentage, signifying low productivity
+  - Sunday Night has low yield, high sales volume and low tip percentage, signifying low efficiency.
-  - The most optimal shifts to work are Monday Day shifts and Thursday Night shifts.
+  - The most optimal shifts to work are Monday Day, Thursday Night, Saturday Day/Night, and Sunday Day.
 High volume, high tip percentage.

+## Conclusion

+With data we can formulate trends in generating business insight.
+Using the central limit theorem, we can predict expected earnings and maximize potential earnings in the future.
+From the analysis we can make the following conclusions:

+  - Day shifts are more predictable but Night shifts have higher sales volumes
+  - On average, people are tipping 15%
+  - Friday Night and Sunday Night shifts yield the lowest tip percentage with relatively high sales volume, low efficiency
+  - Most money can be made working Thursday and Saturday nights
+  - Most money can be made working Monday, Tuesday, Saturday, and Sunday lunches